cginternals/globjects/README.md

 glUniform2f(glGetUniformLocation(program, "extent"), 1.0f, 0.5f);
 ```

-However, the same functionality can be achieved with globjects using the following code:
+Using *globjects*, this can be reduced to the following code:
 ```cpp
 // globjects API